Authentic Signs of the Day of Judgement (Advanced)

 Allah says in the Quran ⟪And when the word befalls them, We will bring forth for them a beast from the earth speaking to them, [saying] that the people were, of Our verses, not certain [in faith].⟫ (27:82)

 There is no more authentic information about the beast.
-Some hadith indicate that the sun rising from the West and the coming of the Beast are closely linked together.
+Some narrations indicate that the sun rising from the West and the coming of the Beast are closely linked together.
 Perhaps one happens soon after the other.

 The Smoke